Revenue Increases With Debit Or Credit

 Assets = Liabilities + Equity

 Because revenue contributes to equity, its recording affects the credit side of the income‑statement accounts.
-Plus, yet the cash or accounts receivable side, an asset account, is debited.
+Yet the cash or accounts receivable side, an asset account, is debited.
 This dual effect is why the phrase “revenue increases with credit” is often cited, but it can be confusing for newcomers.
 Let’s break down the logic step by step.

 The Double‑Entry System Simplified